kyma-project/hydroform/examples/gardener/azure/README.md

 ```

-2. In Gardener, go to **Clusters**.
-You should see your cluster listed there.
+2. In Gardener, go to **Clusters** to see your cluster on the list.